Plain English Breakdown

 What This Bill Does

-- Prohibits permit holders from filling or storing LP-Gas cylinders within 3,000 feet of schools, churches, hospitals, athletic fields, and other places of public gathering.
+- Prohibits permit holders operating bulk facilities from filling LP-Gas cylinders for retail sale within 3,000 feet of specific public places.

 Who It Names or Affects

-- Companies with permits from the Alabama Liquefied Petroleum Gas Board
+- The Alabama Liquefied Petroleum Gas Board.

 Terms To Know

-- permittee
+- Permittee

-- bulk facility
+- Bulk facility

 Limits and Unknowns